What you need to know now

 WHEN TO APPLY FOR YOUR TRA PENSION

 The 2018 pension law allows retirement applications to be accepted up to 180 days (six months) before termination of teaching service.
 If you are currently teaching or on a leave of absence and eligible for benefits, you can apply up to 180 days before your termination date.
-Read about last day of employment.
+Read a Q&A about last day of employment or listen to a narrated slide show on last day of employment or changing your last day of employment.

 If you are teaching and have a target date in mind—the date you reach age 55, Rule of 90, or age 62 with 30 years of service—you may use that date on TRA’s retirement date designation form.
 Otherwise, your benefit will be effective the day after your termination date.
 Your effective date of retirement might be impacted if you return to work and have not submitted your application to TRA.